 You will be able to see whether there are any holiday week claims outstanding by looking at the claims made on your dashboard.
 You also receive email notifications when a claim is made for funded childcare for your child.
 You can monitor if a setting is yet to submit a holiday week claim that could potentially affect the total holiday weeks remaining figure.

 Non funded weeks

 There are 4 weeks in the year that are not funded by the Offer.
 And these can only be taken during school holidays.
-If you have a term time only Agreement with your setting it is likely you will not have to fund any weeks yourself, however if you have a holiday Agreement with your setting, 4 weeks of these will need to be funded by you.
+If you have a term time only agreement with your setting it is likely you will not have to fund any weeks yourself, however if you have a holiday agreement with your setting, 4 weeks of these will need to be funded by you.
 You will be able to keep track of these weeks claims the setting submits weekly.
 The provider will claim 0 for these weeks which will mean that these are the weeks you will be require to fully fund.

 Agreement reference - keep safe

-Once you have successfully submitted your agreement request to your childcare setting, the setting will need to either accept or reject this request for funding.
+Once you have successfully submitted your online agreement request to your childcare setting, the setting will need to either accept or reject this request for funding.
 You will be issued with a unique reference number for example G8044034.
 Please keep this safe.